 Ribbed stock seal

-There are many others out there (seals), but these are the most common models used in the manufacturing of RVs, trailers, fifth-wheels, concession stands, and home applications.
-While the proper shaped seal is a significant consideration for installation, what your seals are made out of is just as important.
-If you thought that all seals are made the same, you don’t know your seals.
+There are many other RV seals out there, but these are the most common models used in the manufacturing of RVs, trailers, fifth-wheels, concession stands, and home applications.
+While the proper shaped seal is a significant consideration for installation, what your RV seals are made out of is just as important.

-One design property to note is whether the seal has open or closed cells.
+One design property to note is whether the RV seal has open or closed cells.
 While both have their merit, you want to (primarily) have closed cells in your seals.
 Why?
-Because a closed cell construction avoids air pockets, is better at mitigating water penetration, and will have an overall better bounce back over the life of the seal.
+Because a closed-cell construction avoids air pockets, is better at keeping water out, and will have an overall better bounce back over the life of the seal.

-3. Once cleaned (and dry) take the seal and peel off a short piece of the backing paper (leaving it attached if possible.)
+3. Once cleaned (and dry), take the seal and peel off a short piece of the backing paper (leaving it attached if possible).
 Apply the seal to the area where the door/window/awning/etc. contacts with the exterior.
-Slowly, and carefully, trace along the channel (or line) where the seal is supposed to be placed, and push down the adhesive side, to the surface, 1 to 2 inches at a time.
+Slowly and carefully, trace along the channel (or line) where the RV seal is supposed to be placed and push down the adhesive side to the surface, 1 to 2 inches at a time.
 Doing more than this can cause the seal to get twisted or go outside of the placement area.
 The adhesive is a very high bond, so it will stick tightly once it is placed.
-If you misapply the seal, you may have to replace an entire section, as well as treat the surface again by cleaning it and removing any adhesive residue that is present.
+If you misapply the seal, you may have to replace an entire section as well as treat the surface again by cleaning it and removing any adhesive residue that is present.

-4. Make sure that if there is a drip channel, that you start, and end, your seal at an entry point on that drip channel.
+4. Make sure that if there is a drip channel, you start and end your seal at an entry point on that drip channel.

-5. Make sure if there is a primary and secondary seal, you replace both at the same time.
-This way you know you have the same replacement date on both (which you should make sure to note on your checklist.)
+5. Make sure that if there is a primary and secondary seal, you replace both at the same time.
+This way you know that you have the same replacement date on both (which you should make sure to note on your checklist).

-Seals are an essential part of your vehicle.
-If you consider what they do for your RV (prevent incursion by sound, insects, temperatures, water, etc.), then you know how valuable they are.
+RV seals are an essential part of your vehicle.
+If you consider what they do for your RV ((control sound, insects, temperatures, water, etc.), then you know how valuable they are.
 If you haven’t inspected or replaced your seals in some time, why not start with an inspection and then some solid seals from RecPro?
 For a small price, you can buy some significant peace of mind as you travel down the road.

 **DO NOT SPRAY THE TREATMENT DIRECTLY ONTO THE SEAL**